CurtisFenner/smol-builder/docs/smol.md

 by

 * Null pointer dereference.
     Smol does not have any concept of "null" or "nil".
 * Type downcast failure.
     Smol does not have any unsafe casts or inheritance.
 * Array out of bounds.
     Smol does not have any unchecked array accesses.
-* Unwrapping optional vlaues.
+* Unwrapping union variants at runtime.
     Smol does not have an unchecked way to unwrap unions.

-Smol prevents all of these common runtime errors.
-In fact, during normal circumstances, no primitive function of Smol can fail at runtime.
+Smol catches all of these common runtime errors *at compile time*.
+In fact, during normal circumstances, no primitive component of Smol can fail at runtime.

-In order to prevent failure without mandating excessive (unreachable) error handling code or forcing the programmer to handle errors by ignoring them, Smol is equipped with a *verification framework*.
+In order to accomplish this without mandating excessive (unreachable) error handling code, Smol is equipped with a *verification framework*.

-Smol provides precondition and postcondition *contracts* which allow functions to state the conditions they require and the conditions that they guarantee to hold following the function's invocation.
+Smol checks precondition and postcondition *contracts* which allow functions to state the conditions they require and the conditions that their execution guarantees.
 These contracts are checked at compile time and have no runtime cost.

 For example, here are possible signatures for an array that allows only in-bounds accesses:

 	method get(i Int) #T
-		requires this.inBounds(i)
+		requires this.inBounds(i);

 	method set(i Int, value #T) Array[#T]
 		requires this.inBounds(i)
 		ensures return.get(i) == value
 		ensures return.size() == this.size()
 		ensures forall (j Int)
-			this.get(i) == this.get(j) when this.inBounds(j), (i == j).not()
+			this.get(i) == this.get(j) when this.inBounds(j), (i == j).not();

+With these requirements in place, Smol will *statically* check the usage of every `.get` and `.set`.

-At every use of `.get` and `.set`, Smol *statically* checks that the preconditions hold.
-If Smol cannot statically prove that the conditions will always hold at that point in the program's execution, the program will be rejected.
+If Smol cannot statically prove that the preconditions hold, Smol points out the problem and rejects the program.

 ### Satisfiability Modulo Theories (SMT)